-W1 regulations of the law, rules for issuing judgments and preparing opinions for the needs of courts, state, local government and professional administration bodies B.W7 report W2 legal standards associated with the activities of veterinary physicians; O.W14 report Skills - Student can: U1 issue veterinary medical opinion and certificate O.U7 report Social o competences - Student is ready to: K1 deepen his/her knowledge and improves skills O.K8 observation of student's work K2 communicate with the co-workers and shares knowledge O.K9 observation of student's work K3 formulate opinions regarding various aspects of professional activity O.K6 observation of student's work K4 has an attitude consistent with ethical principles and undertakes actions based on the code of ethics in professional practice, as well as exhibits tolerance for attitudes and behaviours resulting from various social and cultural conditions O.K2 observation of student's work K5 formulates conclusions from own measurements or observations O.K5 observation of student's work K6 exhibit responsibility for his/her decisions made in regard to the people, animals and the natural environment 0.K1 observation of student's work K7 to make reliable self-assessment, formulating constructive criticism in the scope of veterinary practice, accepting criticism of presented solutions, reacting to such criticism in a clear and material manner, also with the use of arguments referring to the available scientific achievements in the discipline; O.K7 observation of student's work
+W1 Regulations of the law, rules for issuing judgments and preparing opinions for the needs of courts, state, local government and professional administration bodies B.W7 report W2 Legal standards associated with the activities of veterinary physicians; O.W14 observation of student's work, report Skills - S tudent can: U1 Issue veterinary medical opinion and certificate O.U7 report Social co ompetences - Student is ready to: K1 Deepen his/her knowledge and improves skills O.K8 observation of student's work K2 Communicate with the co-workers and shares knowledge O.K9 observation of student's work K3 Formulate opinions regarding various aspects of professional activity O.K6 observation of student's work K4 Has an attitude consistent with ethical principles and undertakes actions based on the code of ethics in professional practice, as well as exhibits tolerance for attitudes and behaviours resulting from various social and cultural conditions O.K2 observation of student's work K5 Formulates conclusions from own measurements or observations O.K5 observation of student's work K6 Exhibit responsibility for his/her decisions made in regard to the people, animals and the natural environment O.K1 observation of student's work K7 To make reliable self-assessment, formulating constructive criticism in the scope of veterinary practice, accepting criticism of presented solutions, reacting to such criticism in a clear and material manner, also with the use of arguments referring to the available scientific achievements in the discipline; O.K7 observation of student's work

 1. Differences between forensic veterinary medicine and veterinary pathology.
 Who is legally the owner of the pet.
 Who is a forensic expert.
 Duties of a court expert.
 2h Polish law and the protection of animals.
 Animal Protection Act.
 2h Civil law and professional liability of a veterinarian.
 Act on the profession of a veterinarian, medical and veterinary chambers.
 2h Veterinary ethics.
 2h Collection of material and sending to the laboratory.
 2h Animal abuse.
 2h Medical and veterinary errors.
-2h Summary of topics.
-1h lecture 2.
+2h Summary of topics lecture 2.
 Injuries.
 2h Cover letter.
 2h Animal abuse.
 2h Drowning.
 2h Expert opinion.
 Shots.
 2h Purchase and Sale Agreement.
 2h Poisoning.
-2h Passing the course.
-1h practical classes
+2h Passing the course practical classes